MadeByMike/madebymike/site/writing/non-linear-interpolation-in-css.md

 ---
-title: "Non-linear interpolation in CSS"
+title: Non-linear Interpolation in CSS
-description: "A solution for transitioning lengths values in CSS through more than one 'bending point'."
+description: A solution for transitioning lengths values in CSS through more than one 'bending point'.
-date: "2017-05-18"
+date: 2017-05-18
-tags:
+tags: [css, typography]
-  - css
 ---

 A few years ago I wrote about fluid typography techniques that show how you can use calc() and viewport units to create transitions between different font-sizes as the viewport size changes.
 If you'd like to know more about how this technique works you should read my article [Precise control over responsive typography](https://madebymike.com.au/writing/precise-control-responsive-typography/).

 Recently these ideas have circulated and gained more traction.
 I've seen more large sites using fluid typography and other people writing about it and expanding on my initial ideas and techniques.
 One recent example of this was an article by Jake Wilson [CSS Poly Fluid Sizing using calc(), vw, breakpoints and linear equations](https://medium.com/@jakobud/css-polyfluidsizing-using-calc-vw-breakpoints-and-linear-equations-8e15505d21ab).

 One of the most interesting things in Jake's article is the idea of having multiple points of transition.
-He refers to these as "*Breakpoints + Multiple Linear Equations*" but I like to think of these as "bending points".
+He refers to these as "_Breakpoints + Multiple Linear Equations_" but I like to think of these as "bending points".
 I like the term bending points rather than breakpoints for these because to me, a breakpoint implies there should be a jump and that's not what this is.
 These are intermediary points where the rate of scale changes.

 This idea of non-linear transitions is something I’ve been thinking about for a while.
 Unfortunately at the moment we can't do this with CSS alone.
 So when I’m asked about this, I usually reply with the same suggestion Jake has, that is to use multiple linear transitions.
 But I remain a little hesitant about how people might use this technique.